TatianaFokina/my-articles-and-talks/links-en.md

-# Articles, Posts, Translations, Talks, and Postcasts
+# Articles, Posts, Translations, Talks, and Podcasts
 This is a list of my texts and talks about development and accessibility.
 All of them on Russian for now.

 ## Posts